-[Lecture Form(s)] [Language Japanese [Instructor]Kentaro OHKI, Masayuki OHZEKI, Shurbevski Aleksandar
+[Lecture Form(s)] [Language] Japanese [Instructor] Kentaro OHKI, Kazuki NIINO, Yan LIU

-Course Description Our course aims at learning (1) modeling, (2) analysis, and (3) control of systems through numerical computations and demonstrations on two subjects written in "Course Topics".
-Students will be distributed into two groups and participate in all of the two subjects.
-The number and contents of the subjects could be changed depending on the number of participant students.
+[Course Description] Our course aims at learning (1) modeling, (2) analysis, and (3) control of systems through numerical computations and demonstrations on three subjects written in "Course Topics."
+Students will be divided into three groups and participate in all of the three subjects.

-【Grading】 Attendance and Report for each subject, and Attitude, behavior as individuals and as a group.
+[Grading] Student's attendance and report for each subject are mainly evaluated.
+Besides, attitude and behavior as individuals and as a group of the student are also important for the evaluation.

-Theme Class number of times Description Guidance 1 We will give introduction to this course and divide the participants into groups 1.
-Introduction to principle of active sliencer 2.
-Basic lecture on DSP and programming Active silencer 15 3.
+Theme Class number of times Description Guidance 1 We will give introduction to this course and divide the participants into groups.
+1. Introduction to principle of active sliencer 2.
+Basic lecture on DSP and programming Active silencer 9 3.
 Experiment 4.
 Analyses on response in time and frequency We use specialized softwares, Scilab 1.
-A recursive estimation of frequency transfer function and parameter Laser Beam 1.5 identification 2.
-Tracking step signals 3.
+A recursive estimation of frequency transfer function and parameter identification Flexible-Link 9 2.
+Tracking step signals Manipulator 9 3.
 Two-degree-of-freedom controller 4.
-Stabilization 15 Tracking desired signals We use specialized softwares, MATLAB/SIMULINK.
+Tracking desired signals We use specialized software, Octave, MATLAB/SIMULINK.
+1. Mechanical model of inverted pendulum and identification of its parameters 2.
+Controller by state space representation Inverted Pendulum 9 3.
+Inference of state variables by observer 4.
+Pole-place method / optimal control method 5.
+Swinging up of inverted pendulum We use specialized software, Octave, MATLAB/SIMULINK

-【Textbook】 Each instructor will distribute his own text if it needs.
+[Textbook] Each instructor will distribute his own text if it needs.